 Which brings me to the next dilemma and that is that I’m not sure which party representative to vote for.
 No one political party right now resonates with me in all their policies, practices and administration.
 I may agree with some policies of one but not the other and so it goes for a few of them.
 So then rather not vote because you may just influence the elections negatively and cause issues to become even worse, right?
 Well not really.
 Here’s my logic (or humble opinion) – to create a democratic society in which we are heard we need to vote.
 The youth are the future of the country and if they want to see change or improvements, they need to vote.
 It could be a strategic vote to influence the balance of representation in the executive level of the government and that’s where the change begins.

-This may be a bit late now as voting day is the 3rd August 2016, but hopefully we are all a bit more enlightened about voting and its consequences for the future.
+This may be a bit late, but hopefully we are all a bit more enlightened about voting and its consequences for the future.
 Here’s to positive change, less poverty, less unhappiness and striking and more unity!

 This article was originally written for Jozikids by Fatima Kazee in 2016.

 Note: If you enjoyed this article, and would like to stay updated with more, you can: